roman-milk/roman-milk.github.io/just-two-girls-out-on-the-town.md

+===

- ****** Just Two Girls Out On The Town ****** byJust_Plain_Bob© For the next six months we got together every time that John left on one of his excursions and a few times when he was still at home.
+For the next six months we got together every time that John left on one of his excursions and a few times when he was still at home.
 Once I did Ralph in the basement while John watched a football game just over our heads.
 One night after we had just finished a strenuous bout and while I was sucking Ralph's cock to try and get him up again he'd said:

  "I know I'm twenty years older that you Marion and I know it will scandalize the family, but you and I belong together" and that was the end of it.
 I wasn't all that happy as far as my situation with John was concerned, but I was nowhere near being ready to leave John and I sure wasn't ready to marry his father.